adrianpomilio/serverless-how-to/static-site-serverless/README.md

 # Static Site Serverless
-This group of lessons will focus on creating a static website that can communicate with a lambda function.
+This group of lessons will focus on creating a static website that we will use to communicate with a lambda function in another section.

 ### Lesson 1
 We are going to create an S3 bucket via the AWS console.